natalieagus/50005/docs/Problem Set/06-filesystem.md

 ### Background: Volume

 In UNIX and Linux systems, a **volume** refers to a logical storage unit, often represented by a disk partition, device, or remote filesystem.
-The **mount** operation binds such a volume to a specific directory path—called a **mount point**—so its contents become accessible as part of the global filesystem tree.
+The **mount** operation binds such a volume to a specific directory path (called a **mount point**) so its contents become accessible as part of the global filesystem tree.

 When a volume is mounted on a directory (e.g. `mount /dev/sdb1 /data`), the original contents of `/data` are hidden and replaced by the new volume’s namespace.
 This **mount namespace** remaps the visible contents of `/data` to those of the mounted volume, without deleting the underlying files.
 These hidden files remain on disk, consuming space, and can reappear after unmounting the volume.